-Hit the beaches: there are 13 awardwinning ones, 3 of them Blue Flag.
-Sandown beach is popular, with a wide expanse of shallow water.
-Check out the Good Beach Guide for water quality on the different beaches as it can very wildly.
+Hit the beaches: many are award-winning and some are Blue Flag.
+Sandown Beach is popular, with a wide expanse of shallow water.

-Take a peek around Osborne House, Queen Victoria’s favourite holiday home, with horse-drawn carriage rides and a new adventure playground to keep youngsters happy.
+Take a peek around Osborne House, Queen Victoria’s favourite holiday home, with Punch & Judy shows on the beach plus the unique Swiss Cottage – a chalet where the royal kids used to play, now an interactive museum with a garden adventure trail.
 Carisbrooke Castle is a good place to let off steam, with loads of space to run around, and Yarmouth Castle has a great gun platform to admire.

-Go further back in time by taking a look at the Roman Villa at Newport or check out one of the many museums: see how smuggling methods have developed over the years at The Smuggling Museum in Ventnor or wander around The Shipwreck Centre and Maritime Museum at Bembridge.
-The Lilliput Antique Doll and Toy Museum at Brading has toys going back as far as 2000BC, while at the Frontline and Aviation Museum you can take a look at the the Red Baron’s tri-plane.
+Go further back in time by taking a look at the Roman Villa at Newport or check out one of the museums, especially The Shipwreck Centre and Maritime Museum at Bembridge and Lilliput Antique Doll and Toy Museum at Brading.

-Try out the themeparks, especially Blackgang Chine, a fantasy park aimed at under-7s, in a great setting on a clifftop, above green areas linked by woodland walks with fairytale-themed areas.
-Robin Hill Countryside Adventure Park has a huge park plus adventure rides including the Time Machine.
-The Needles Park at Alum Bay has lots of different rides and other attractions, including coloured sand models, glass-blowing, a sweet factory and a hair-raising cliff-side cable-car to the beach.
+Try out the themeparks, especially Blackgang Chine, a fantasy park aimed at under-sevens, in a great setting on a clifftop, above green areas linked by woodland walks with fairytale-themed areas.
+Robin Hill Countryside Adventure Park has a huge park plus adventure rides and summer events including open-air cinema.
+The Needles Park at Alum Bay has lots of different rides and other attractions, including coloured sand models, glass-blowing, a sweet factory and a hair-raising cliffside cable-car to the beach.